 The Samsung NU7100 and the Samsung NU6900 both have very similar performance.
-The Samsung NU7100 has better input lag that is important if you play video games or HDR video games.
+The Samsung NU7100 has better input lag that is important if you play video games, or, specifically, HDR video games.
 Also, the low input lag makes the NU7100 a slightly better choice for use as a PC monitor.
 On the other hand, the NU6900 has a marginally better response time, so fast action has less blur.

 The LG UK6570 is a bit better than the Samsung NU6900, unless dark room performance is important.
 The UK6570 has wider viewing angles than the NU6900 and better reflection handling, making it a better choice for bright rooms with lots of side seating.
 The UK6570 has a faster response time, so motion looks clearer with less blur trail.
 The NU6900 has a VA panel, and is better suited for a dark room with no side seating.